 - There are about 17,222,400 Italian Americans living in the US

 - 25 million or 62.5% of Argentina’s population has at least one Italian immigrant ancestor

 General Facts about Italy

-Below are some general info such as total population, land area, biggest lake, highest mountain and other general facts about Italy that might be interesting to know.
+Below is some general information such as total population, land area, biggest lake, highest mountain, and other facts about Italy that might be interesting to know.

 - Total Population: 60.6 million

 - Highest Mountain: Monte Bianco (Mont Blanc) – 4 810 meters above the sea

 - Land area: 301,340 km2 (116,350 square miles)